 Health insurance in Costa Rica

-Why take international health insurance when traveling or living in Costa Rica?
-Simply because health spending quickly reaches very high amounts abroad.
-On the other hand, health insurance is compulsory in Costa Rica in order to be covered in a public or private institution.
-In addition, the repatriation guarantee is an essential criterion.
+Why take out travel insurance when travelling or living in Costa Rica?
+Travel insurance is now required to travel to Costa Rica.
+In addition, health care spending is rapidly reaching very high sums in this country.
+Health insurance is required in Costa Rica to be able to be covered in a public or private institution.
+The repatriation guarantee is an essential criterion.
 In the event of a serious accident it is sometimes necessary to carry out a medicalized repatriation to the nearest medical center or to the country of residence.
 Depending on where you are at the time of the accident, and depending on the medical prognosis, it may be necessary to charter a helicopter or a medicalized aircraft.